 In simple terms, all proteins contain a large number of amino acid molecules.
-Whilst the body produces certain amino acids, – the ones commonly known as ‘non-essential’ ones.
+Whilst the body produces certain amino acids - the ones commonly known as ‘non-essential’ amino acids.
 The ‘Essential Amino Acids’ (EAA) are those we have to get from external sources.

 The human body can, and for some people does produce and receive a sufficient level of amino acids through good health and a balanced diet.
-However, there are a multitude of circumstances where amino acid supplements are at least beneficial, and perhaps even vital for good health.
-For example, during periods of physical or emotional stress, or following surgery or a period of illness, your body will need an influx of extra amino acids.
+However, there are a multitude of circumstances where amino acid supplements are beneficial, and perhaps even vital for good health.

 Types of Amino Acids

-There are 20 types of amino acids the body can benefit from, of which 9 are considered essential for human life.
-The big nine are Valine, Phenylalanine, Threonine, Tryptophan, Isoleucine, Histidine, Arginine, Leucine and Lysine.
-All offer valuable benefits to the body, but when looking at amino supplements in particular, it’s helpful to know the key perks available from each.
+There are 20 types of amino acids the body can benefit from, 9 of which are considered essentialfor human life.
+The big nine are:

-Lysine, for example, has a diverse range of health benefits.
-Taking lysine supplements may help with optimizing health, as studies have shown that lysine deficiency causes immune deficiency.
-Studies have also shown that taking good amounts of lysine can also have a positive effect in everything from building new muscle tissue to quickly curing cold sores!
+Lysine has a diverse range of health benefits.
+Taking lysine supplements may help with optimising health, as studies have shown that lysine deficiency causes immune deficiency.
+Studies have also shown that taking good amounts of lysine can have a positive effect in everything from building new muscle tissue to quickly curing cold sores!

 Similarly, Valine can prevent muscles breaking down during exertion.
 This enables you to recover quickly and potentially even manage a longer workout if it’s taken before or during exercise.